 a) Where specified in Clause 5.2 of Annexure MRTS51.1, that the Principal has not completed a Preconstruction Assessment, the Contractor shall prepare and undertake a Vibration Assessment Report identifying Sensitive Receptors and Critical Facilities, Infrastructure and Utilities in accordance with the Transport Noise Management Code of Practice: Volume 2.
 The Vibration Assessment Report will identify Sensitive Receptors to be included within the Vibration Management Plan and shall be carried out prior to the commencement of vibration-generating Works.
-The Vibration Assessment Report shall be signed off by an RPEQ
+The Vibration Assessment Report shall be signed off by an RPEQ with relevant qualifications and experience, as required by the Transport Noise Management Code of Practice: Volume 2 and submitted to the Administrator for deemed suitability.

-11 A person must not conduct blasting if:
+&lt;sup>11 A person must not conduct blasting if: